vjandrea/vjandrea.github.io/_posts/2018-12-15-bug-agenda-export-import.md

 <Agenda index="7" repeat="day_each_month" date="0000-01-01T00:00:00" time="0" duration="0" special_time="absolute" />
 <!--                      ^^^^^^^^^^^^^^ day_each_month instead of day_each_year                                  -->
 ````
-This error is reflected in the [XSD](http://schemas.malighting.de/grandma2/xml/3.6.0/MA.xsd) in line 4786 and 4788:
+This error is reflected in the [XSD](http://schemas.malighting.de/grandma2/xml/3.7.0/MA.xsd) in line 2332 and 2334, and has been present since version 3.2.0:
 ````xml
 <xs:attribute name="repeat" default="none">
 	<xs:simpleType>